unpoly/unpoly/src/unpoly/pages/targeting-fragments.md

 <div class="card">...</div>
 ```

 While you can [set `[id]` attributes to uniquely identify an element on the page](/target-derivation), this may not be necessary.
-When an ambiguous selector like `.card` matches more than one element, Unpoly will prefer to match a fragment in the *proximity* of the a link or form that the user interacted with.
-If there is no match in the proximity, Unpoly will update the first match in the [layer](/up.layer).
+When an ambiguous selector like `.card` matches more than one element, Unpoly will prefer to match a fragment near the a link or form that the user interacted with (the *origin*).
+If there is no match in close proximity, Unpoly will update the first match in the [layer](/up.layer).

-Note that when rendering programmatically, you can pass the interaction's origin element as [`{ origin }`](/up.render#options.origin) option.
+When rendering programmatically, you can pass the interaction's origin element as [`{ origin }`](/up.render#options.origin) option.

 Below you can find examples of targeting elements with ambiguous selectors, which Unpoly resolves by proximity to the interaction origin.
 A more elaborate example is the [Tasks list](https://demo.unpoly.com/tasks) of the [Unpoly Demo App](https://demo.unpoly.com/).